mistercrunch/EToiLe/README.md

   may specify a dependency on 24 individual hourly blocks as well as it's own previous execution's block
 * **historical:** In theory, the full target state of the entire data warehouse is declared.
-Provided the raw source blocks, the state of the warehouse at any point can be fully recomputed.
+Provided the raw (external) source blocks, the state of the warehouse at any point can be fully recomputed.
 Note that it is also possible to declare different logic to be applied to different, **non-overlapping** time periods on the same dataset.
-  Historical jobs not only exist in source control, but are serialized into the database for quick retrieval where needed (show history in the UI).
+  Historical jobs not only exist in source control, but are serialized into the database for quick retrieval where needed (UI / auto-generated audits document).
 Optionally all raw source data can be marked as such and kept indefinitely, to insure that along with logic history being systematically kept, all states in history are "auditable" and reproducible